About our volunteers

 Our volunteers make a real difference and the benefits of volunteering is very much a two way process.
 Not only do our volunteers share their time and expertise to make a difference, but by volunteering people can gain new skills, experience and friends.
 When you volunteer to help and work with others it can have a profound effect on your overall psychological well-being, nothing makes you feel better than a meaningful connection to another person.

 We have different volunteering roles to meet different people’s time commitment and skills.
 We will continue to look at the support we can offer our volunteers, and provide informal opportunities to find out how you are getting on.
 Results from our volunteer survey told us that:

-If you live in the Tameside and Glossop area and aged 16 or over you are welcome to register your interest to volunteer with us.
+If you live or are studying in the Tameside and Glossop area and are aged 16 or over, you are welcome to register your interest to volunteer with us.

 We offer volunteers essential training and a local induction to the areas they will volunteer in, as well as specific training for certain roles.
 In addition we will expand the learning and development offer available to help people access the skills they need, either as a volunteer, or to help them gain paid employment.
 In addition to the support and guidance we provide we will also make sure all volunteers receive:

-Access to training and support to assist people in thier volunteering role
+Access to training and support to assist people in their volunteering role

-Payment for appropriate volunteering travel expenses in line with our reimbursment policy and access to parking (where possible)
+Payment for appropriate volunteering travel expenses in line with our reimbursement policy and access to parking (where possible)

 Regular communication and updates around key information and opportunities

 A warm welcome and a friendly environment to volunteer in